 Once you have an digitized structure established, the topic of previous article Invoice Reconciliation Management – Benefits from Data Format Requirements and automation Software, you are then in a position to both exploit and harvest the opportunities from the freed up resources now available both as savings and to re-invest to improve competitiveness and also the client experience.

 With robotics, you can automate the processes that usually require manual interactions, such as logging into different systems to key in data or obtain information.
 Again though, I would question that further remediation work in terms of establishing a truly service oriented architecture would further minimise the work needed by robotics.

 Robotics performing current manual processes is just trying to make the ‘horse run faster’.
 A new way of thinking is required that looks across the entire organisation and the ways thing are done.

 With AI and machine learning, you can have systems understand new data structures on their own and then adapt processes automatically.
 These situations can amplify the risk of issues both in terms of volume and scale if the appropriate controls and business rules are not in place.

 While I have only touched on this topic, I wanted to reflect on my thoughts of what I have been hearing from executives and leaders on how robotics, AI and machine learning will help their organisations, which in itself is a very forward thinking and optimistic sentiment.
 At the same time, this should be seen as a real opportunity to get the foundation ready.

-Brett Petersen is co-founder of ZEN Enterprise, providing contract management solutions and consulting services, and can be contacted at firstname.lastname@example.org
+Brett Petersen is co-CEO of ZEN Enterprise, providing software solutions and consulting services, and can be contacted at firstname.lastname@example.org

-ZEN Enterprise is proud to be a local, innovative software provider for procurement and contract management solutions that are proven to deliver tangible benefits, including reduced cost and risk and increased ROI.
+ZEN Enterprise is proud to be an innovative software and solution provider delivering proven tangible benefits, including reduced cost and risk and increased ROI.
 ZEN Enterprise have a growing number of Australian Government, Not-For-Profit and Health sector clients.